rust-lang/rfcs/text/0000-const-bounds-methods.md

 - Does `T: const Trait` specialize `T: Trait`?
 We can always initially answer no to this and then change during stabilization as power is strictly gained.

+- Should we use the syntax `arg: const impl Trait` and `-> const impl Trait` instead of `arg: impl const Trait` and `-> impl const Trait`?
+This reads better with `const impl` sugar syntax, but removes the ability to say things such as `-> impl TraitA + const TraitB`.
+We could also allow both syntaxes, one for increased readability in the majority of cases (no mixing of `const` and not), and the other to have expressive power retained.
+A possibility for regaining expressivity is `-> const impl TraitA + impl TraitB`.

 # Acknowledgements
 [acknowledgements]: #acknowledgements